Smart-Display-Series/Eval_ReadWidgetValue/README.md

 # ReadWidgetValue
-Show how to read value from RS485/Modbus smartdisplay using Python.
+Show how to read value from RS485/Modbus SmartDisplay using Python.

 ## Feature
 - Use the library [minimalmodbus](https://minimalmodbus.readthedocs.io/en/stable/index.html "minimalmodbus") and refer to its sample programs.